-Both of these options are shown in "Advanced Options" on page 5-4.
+Both of these options are shown in "Advanced options for the ifxsqlj command" on page 5-4.

-The ifxprofp Tool
+The ifxprofp tool

 Embedded SQLJ includes the ifxprofp tool.
 The tool ifxprofp enables you to print out the information stored in internal resource .ser files, for debugging purposes.
 You invoke the tool as follows: